M. L. A. M. Hizbullah: Career

-Hizbullah contested the 2008 provincial council election as one of the UPFA's candidates in Batticaloa District and was elected to the Eastern Provincial Council.
-Hizbullah had wanted to be Chief Minister but the UPFA made Pillayan (S. Chandrakanthan) chief minister.
-He was instead appointed Minister for Health and Indigenous Medicine, Social Welfare, Probation and Childcare Services, Women's Affairs, Youth Affairs, Sports, Information Technology Education, Co-operative Development, Food Supply and Distribution.
+Hizbullah contested in the 2008 provincial council election as one of the UPFA's candidates in the Batticaloa District and was elected to the Eastern Provincial Council.
+Hizbullah sought for the post of Chief Minister but the UPFA gave the position to LTTE defector Pillayan (S. Chandrakanthan) instead.
+Hizbullah was instead appointed Minister for Health and Indigenous Medicine, Social Welfare, Probation and Childcare Services, Women's Affairs, Youth Affairs, Sports, Information Technology Education, Co-operative Development, Food Supply and Distribution.

-Hizbullah contested the 2010 parliamentary election as one of the UPFA's candidates in Batticaloa District.
+Hizbullah contested the 2010 parliamentary election as one of the UPFA's candidates in the Batticaloa District.
 He was elected and re-entered Parliament.
-Following the election he was appointed Deputy Minister of Child Development and Women's Affairs.
+Following the election, he was appointed as Deputy Minister of Child Development and Women's Affairs.
 In January 2013 he was appointed Deputy Minister of Economic Development.

 Hizbullah's party, the ACMC, left the UPFA in December 2014 to support common opposition candidate Maithripala Sirisena at the 2015 presidential election.
 Hizbullah chose to remain with the UPFA and support its leader Mahinda Rajapaksa in the election.
-Hizbullah was one of the UPFA's candidates in Batticaloa District at the 2015 parliamentary election but the UPFA failed to win any seats in the district.
+Hizbullah was one of the UPFA's candidates in Batticaloa District in the 2015 parliamentary election but the UPFA failed to win any seats in the district.
 However, after the election he was appointed as a UPFA National List MP in the Sri Lankan Parliament.
 He was sworn in as State Minister of Resettlement and Rehabilitation on 9 September 2015.

+In 2018, Hizbullah was appointed as the State Minister of Highways and Road Development.
+Later that year, he was sworn in as Cabinet Minister of City Planning and Water Supply.
+In 2019, he made history by being appointed as the first Muslim Governor of the Eastern Province.

+In 2020, Hizbullah joined the United Peace Alliance, led by former minister and former chairman of the Sri Lanka Muslim Congress, Basheer Segu Dawood, and unsuccessfully contested the 2020 parliamentary election representing Batticaloa.
+In 2023, after a 16-year period, Hizbullah returned to the Sri Lanka Muslim Congress and was appointed Deputy Leader of the party.
+In 2024, he contested the parliamentary election under the SLMC’s "tree" symbol in the Batticaloa District and was successfully elected.